 The information about chILD is limited to the number of research studies that have been done to date.
 However, there are a few things you can do:

 - Keep checking our website.
 We’re working on getting as much information posted as possible.
 This non-profit group consists of families affected by chILD as well as the physicians treating ILD and working on finding a cure.
+There is information on disease specific information, descriptions of diagnostic testing, and tips for living with chILD.

 - Ask your pediatrician for more information, but don’t be surprised if he or she doesn’t have enough.
 ChILD is rare and not every doctor has had a chance to learn about it.
 If there is interest, your doctor can contact the clinical research network for more information.